Doug Liman

 Douglas Eric Liman (/ˈlaɪmən/; born July 24, 1965) is an American film director and producer.
-He is known for directing the films Swingers (1996), Go (1999), The Bourne Identity (2002), Mr. & Mrs. Smith (2005), Jumper (2008), Edge of Tomorrow (2014), and American Made (2017).
+He is known for directing the films Swingers (1996), Go (1999), The Bourne Identity (2002), Mr. & Mrs. Smith (2005), Jumper (2008), Edge of Tomorrow (2014), American Made (2017), and Road House (2024).

 Most of his career has been associated with the production company Hypnotic.
 He is co-owner with Dave Bartis, whom he met as an undergraduate at Brown University where they co-founded Brown Television (BTV) and the National Association of College Broadcasters (NACB).

 Liman is on the advisory board of the Legal Action Center and the Arthur Liman Public Interest Program at Yale Law School.

-Early life and education
+Early life

-Liman was born in New York City, the son of Ellen (née Fogelson), a painter and writer, and Arthur L. Liman, a lawyer well known for his public service, which included serving as chief counsel for the Senate Iran-Contra hearings.
-Liman is Jewish, from a prominent New York family.
+Liman, who is Jewish, was born in New York City, the son of Ellen (née Fogelson), a painter and writer, and Arthur L. Liman, a lawyer.

 Liman began making short films while still in junior high school and studied at International Center of Photography in New York City.
 While attending Brown University, he helped to co-found the student-run cable television station BTV and served as its first station manager.
 He also co-founded the NACB, the first trade association geared to student-staffed radio and television stations, in 1988.

 Liman attended the graduate program at University of Southern California, where he was tapped to helm his first project in 1993, the comedy film Getting In.